Large deviations for the 3D dimer model: Large deviation principles

 \begin{rem} The existence of a sequence of thresholds for which the theorem holds follows from Theorem \ref{thm:lower}.
 The only requirement is that $(\theta_n)_{n\geq 0}$ goes to $0$ sufficiently slowly. \end{rem}

 \begin{rem} The weaker, analogous theorem with free boundary values in the limit would also hold, i.e.\ there is a large deviation principle for the sequence of uniform measures $(\text{Unif}_n)_{n\geq 1}$ on $TF_n(R)$ from Remark \ref{rem:uniform}.
-The rate function in this case is also of the form $C - \Ent(\cdot)$, with $C = \max_{f\in AF(R)} \Ent(f)$. \end{rem}
+The rate function in this case is also of the form $C - \Ent(\cdot)$, with $C = \max_{f\in AF(R)} \Ent(f)$.
+In fact, since $s=0$ is the unique maximizer of $\ent(\cdot)$, $C = \Ent(0)$, where $0$ is the constant zero flow. \end{rem}

 Under the additional condition that the pair $(R,b)$ is semi-flexible (see Definition \ref{def: flexible}), $\Ent$ has a unique maximizer in $AF(R,b)$ (Theorem \ref{thm: unique maximizer}).
 In this case, Theorem \ref{thm:sb-ldp} implies a concentration or weak law of large numbers result for fine-mesh limits of $\rho_n$-random tiling flows.